kmonsoor/str2bool/README.md

    3. create a pull-request.

  * Please add your suggestion, feature-request, constructive criticism, bug as __issue__ on this GitHub repo
- * Even your generic ovservation, word-of-wisdom, inspiration, or just "Thanks, buddy" is highly welcome.
+ * Even your generic observation, word-of-wisdom, inspiration, or just "Thanks, buddy" is highly welcome.
 Please send them to my email: k (at) kmonsoor (dot) com
  * Also, I would love to know any use-case where this tiny library is helping. :)

 ## License